 Literacy: This area incorporates both reading and writing.
 Your child will learn letter sounds and names and use these when reading and writing.
 They will form letters correctly.
 Children will be encouraged to write labels, captions and short sentences using their phonic knowledge.

 Numeracy: At Castilion, we believe that mathematics should be an enjoyable and exciting activity.
 In the reception class children undertake practical tasks which involve matching, sorting and counting.
 As they progress through the school they will be involved in both practical and more formal activities.
 At all ages they are encouraged to choose the equipment necessary to solve problems, to talk about their work, to explain their findings and to record their work in writing, through graphs and in tables.

 Understanding of the world: This involves guiding children to make sense of their physical world and their community through opportunities to explore, observe and find out about people, places, technology and the environment.

 Expressive arts and design: This involves enabling children to explore and play with a wide range of media and materials, as well as providing opportunities and encouragement for sharing their thoughts, ideas and feelings through a variety of activities in art, music, movement, dance, role-play, and design and technology.

-In Nursery and Reception, we follow children’s interests to offer them a stimulating and engaging curriculum.
+In Reception, we follow children’s interests to offer them a stimulating and engaging curriculum.
 We use these interests to teach the 7 areas of learning described above.
 Children are continually assessed through observations and focus groups and the provision supplied is a result of this assessment.

 Tapestry - An Online Learning Journal: At Castilion we use the Tapestry online system to record your child's learning in Nursery and Reception